Bad (album): Production and recording

 Bad was Jackson's final collaboration with producer Quincy Jones, who had also worked on Off the Wall (1979) and Thriller.
 While Jackson had contributed a few songs to those albums, Jones encouraged him to write more for his next project.
-Reflecting on Jackson's growing personal struggles, Jones recalled: "All the turmoil [in Jackson's life] was starting to mount up, so I said I thought it was time for him to do a very honest album".
-Jackson wanted to pursue a new musical direction with Bad, aiming for a harder-edged and more aggressive sound.
-Guitarist Steve Stevens, who contributed to the album, recalled Jackson expressing interest in rock bands like Mötley Crüe.
+Reflecting on Jackson's growing personal struggles, Jones recalled: "All the turmoil [in Jackson's life] was starting to mount up, so I said I thought it was time for him to do a very honest album."
+Jackson wanted to pursue a new direction, aiming for a harder-edged and more aggressive sound.
+Guitarist Steve Stevens recalled him expressing interest in rock bands like Mötley Crüe.
 Jackson was eager to find innovative sounds and was interested in new music technology.
-As a result, the production team heavily used digital synthesizers, including FM synthesis, the Fairlight CMI, and the Synclavier PSMT, often layering different synths to create new sounds.
+As a result, the production team used digital synthesizers, including FM synthesis, the Fairlight CMI, and the Synclavier PSMT, often layering synthesizers to create new sounds.
 The sessions also incorporated guitars, organs, drums, bass, percussion, saxophones, washboards and digital guitars.
-In Lily Rothman of Time's view, although following up Thriller posed a major challenge, Jackson was more involved than ever in the artistic process of Bad.
+In Lily Rothman of Times view, Jackson was more involved than ever in the artistic process of Bad.

-Quincy Jones was largely involved with Bads production.